yafeng/SpliceVista/Readme.txt

 Section I - Investigation of known splice variants in your data
 Step1: prepare the input file for SpliceVista
 First, you need to extract PSM data from the output file of database searching and format them in a tab-delimited text file like this:
-Sequence	Accession	sample1	2	3	4	5	6	7	8
+Sequence	Accession	ratio_s1	ratio_s2	ratio_s3	ratio_s4	ratio_s5	6	7	8
 qDmPNAmPVSELTDk	ENSP00000000233	1.046	0.954	0.835	0.984	1.092	0.89	0.946	0.836

- (you need to calculate peptide ratio (relative abundance in each sample) before you run next step)
+ (you need to calculate peptide ratio (relative abundance in each sample) before you run next step, the header is not necessary to be same as here)
 Tip: arrange the needed columns in EXCEL, and then save it in a tab-delimited text file.
 It is OK to have multiple IDs in the Accession column, but it has to be separated by semi comma (;) symbol.
 Peptide sequence can contain letters in lower case.